A Brief History Of

 By 1978, the Nahas family decided to sell their interest.
 Jim’s parents decided to acquire the Nahas ownership.
 Immediately after acquisition, four additional courts were lighted (for a total of eight), significantly improving nighttime play.
 Membership remained full although, in mid-1980’s , interest seemed to slacken.
 A single purpose club was going out of style.
 Therefore Jim Sr., created expansion plans to meet the club’s growing needs.
 Jim Burns, owner of Collaborative Design Architects, and architectural firm, was hired to design an addition of 8,500 sq. ft, providing a new group fitness room, fitness room, café (which was later converted into the present free weight room in 2001), locker rooms, steam rooms and saunas.
 Redesign and relocation of the Pro Shop, babysitting and executive offices were also part of the plan.
 Approval for these grandiose plans were not as easily accomplished as in the original phase.
 The City of Oakland would not grant a new Conditional Use Permit; and Environmental Impact Report was required to examine the affects of rezoning to C-20, Commercial, a touchy subject in a residential area.
 It took three years to achieve approval.
 Finally, the city granted 6 acres, C-20 zoning; 4 acres R-30 zoning – the club sits on the 6 acre parcel.

 In July 1989, Jim’s parents opted to transfer their ownership interest to Jim and Eileen, his wife.
 In October of this same year, Jim and Eileen elected to move forward with expansion plans, In December 1990, the additions were completed.
 Currently the operation is truly a family commitment.
-Not only are Jim Sr. and Eileen active, their son Jim Jr. and daughter Michelle are all involved in the day-to-day operations.
+Not only are Jim Sr. and Eileen active, their son Jim Jr. , and grandson Austin, are all involved in the day-to-day operations.